TIYDC/newline-assistant/README.md

 ### Merging Back in and Releasing

 We are happy to accept PRs and will cut releases as necessary.
 The "release" process is simply updating the manifest and regenerating the `crx` file in the root.
 This was included in the repo to make it easier for other instructors to use the tool without having to build it as described above.
+Note that to keep the `crx` file lean we can eliminate the `.git/`, `.sass-cache/`, and `src/` directories from the final product.
+The `crx` file itself is created by using the "Pack Extension" button within the chrome extensions settings page.
+And don't forget the `pem` file so that users can update their extension vs having to remove it first!

 ## Authors